Acupuncture For Back Pain

 The focus of traditional Chinese medicine is the restoration balance to the body’s energy.
 The balancing of energy promotes healing of damage and increase in overall health.
 Acupuncture is one of the most common and effective means of restoring balance to alleviate back pain.

-Acupuncture for back pain is fairly simple.
+Acupuncture for patients with back pain is fairly simple.
 Needles may be places directly at the site of the condition, or at areas where there is no pain at all.
 These are referred to as “local” and “distal” needles, respectively.
 Even needles which are placed nowhere near the effected area provide excellent results.
 Sometimes an Acupuncturist may simply place needles at the areas of the patient’s body which are found to be the most sensitive.
 Herbs, cupping, and electric stimulation of acupuncture points may be used alongside the acupuncture itself.
 Most often, it is best to have regular and frequent sessions when the pain is high, and to ease off of acupuncture as the pain recedes.

 Injury and Post-Operative Pain